10 Amazing Facts About Strong Protan Color Blindness

 The beauty of flowers is difficult to appreciate for those with protan color blindness.
 The lack of contrast between the petals and their background makes it hard to distinguish between shades of yellow, red, orange and brown.

 As you may have guessed from the name “protan” (from Greek: pro- meaning “first”), this form of color blindness is often considered one of the most common types.
 As such, many people who suffer from this condition may not even realize that they have it!
-It’s important to consider your family history when diagnosing yourself or other members in your family; if there’s a history of color blindness on both sides then chances are good that someone else in the family has it too.
+Consider your family history when diagnosing yourself or others.
+If both sides have a history of color blindness, it’s likely others in the family have it too.

-In addition to the challenges of reading and writing, protan color blindness can sometimes make it hard to distinguish between white text on a black background and black text on a white background.
-This is because red-green colorblindness affects your ability to see the difference between reds, greens, yellows and browns—colors that are often used in print media or other visual media.
+In addition to the challenges of reading and writing, protan color blindness can also make it hard to tell white text on black from black text on white.
+This is because red-green colorblindness affects your ability to see the difference between reds, greens, yellows, and browns.
+These are colors often used in print or other visual media.

 If you have vision deficiency in this spectrum (protanopia), there’s not much you can do about it.
-However, there are some tools available for those who want to help themselves out by learning how their condition affects them so they can overcome these obstacles as best as possible.
+However, some tools are available for those who want to help themselves.
+They can learn how their condition affects them.
+Then, they can overcome these obstacles as best as they can.

 The degree of protan color blindness can vary, ranging from mild to total loss of both types of pigment that allow a person to see red and green colors.